flutter/website/src/docs/cookbook/animation/page-route-animation.md

 ---
 title: Animate a page route transition
 next:
-  title: Animate the properties of a container
+  title: Animate a widget using a physics simulation
-  path: /docs/cookbook/animation/animated-container
+  path: /docs/cookbook/animation/physics-simulation
 ---

 # Animate a page route transition